ang-zeyu/infisearch/docs/src/search_configuration.md

 #### Default Rendering Output / Purpose

-The default result generation assumes the simple but common use case of linking to a source document (via an `<a>` tag).
+The default use case / result generation assumes the simple but common use case of linking to a source document (via an `<a>` tag).

 Therefore, source documents are assumed to be **available** and **linkable** to.
 The url of this source document is **either**:
 1. The `sourceFilesUrl` option concatenated with the relative file path of the document at the time of indexing **(default)**.